Here's a list of all motorcycles with Cornering ABS, a.k.a. an Internal Measurement Unit or IMU. Updated June 2020.

 Triumph motorcycles with Optimised Cornering ABS

 Triumph has Optimised Cornering ABS on their highest-end models:

 - 2017+ Tiger 1200 XR/XC/XCx/XCA (that's the whole Tiger 1200 lineup)

 - 2017+ Speed Triple RS (not the S, nor the Street Triple)

 - 2019 Rocket 3

 - 2020 Scrambler 1200 XE (not the XC, nor the Street Scrambler)

 Yamaha's only motorcycle with an IMU

 Yamaha just has their six-axis IMU on one motorcycle — the 2015+ YZF-R1/R1M.
-Luckily the 2016 in Anniversary Edition colours is one of my goals motorcycles.
+Luckily the 2016 in Anniversary Edition colours (pictured above) is one of my goals motorcycles.
 I will own you one day, when your price is less stratospheric!